knuesel/callisto/README.md

    `keep` can be a cell index, an array of cell indices, `"all"`, or `"unique"` to raise an error if the call doesn't match exactly one cell.
 This filter is applied after all the others described above.

--  `sources(..cell-args, result: "value", lang: auto)`
+-  `sources(..cell-args, result: "value", lang: auto, raw-lang: none)`

    Retrieves the source from selected cells.
 The `cell-args` are the same as for the `cells` function.

    `result`: how the function should return its result: `"value"` to return a list of values that can be inserted, or `"dict"` to return a dictionary that contains a `"value"` field as well as metadata.

-   `lang`: the language to set on the returned raw blocks.
+   `lang`: the language to set on the returned raw blocks for code cells.
 By default this is inferred from the notebook metadata.

+   `raw-lang`: the language to set on the returned raw blocks for raw cells.

 -  `outputs(..cell-args, output-type: "all", format: default-formats, handlers: auto, ignore-wrong-format: false, stream: "all", result: "value")`